fsoppelsa/piwwi/README.md

 piwwi
 =====

-A JSON-based blog and Mongod-based comments, developed to run on Node.js Express (I use it on OpenShift).
+A JSON-based blogposts and Mongod-based comments, developed to run on Node.js Express (I use it on OpenShift).

-It's very primitive now.

 Getting started